brucestull/raspi-remote-lamp/notes/start_flask_on_boot.md

 I have a flask app at `/path/to/flask.py`.
 The computer is linux ubuntu server.

-How do I starte `/path/to/flask.py` on system startup?
+How do I start `/path/to/flask.py` on system startup?

 ### Answer